George H. Diller

 A second countdown wet dress rehearsal with the launch vehicle fully fueled was conducted on July 19.
 During the July 7, T-4 minute hold wet dress rehearsal, the Centaur liquid hydrogen (LH2) tank experienced a very slow, but atypical pressure oscillation.
 While the pressure values were not breaking operational limits, the data showed a possibility they could be violated during the remaining countdown.
 The Centaur LH2 Self Regulating Vent Valve (SRV) was changed and is operating properly under ambient temperature conditions.
 The rehearsal was necessary to test this new valve under cryogenic conditions.

-Mission: Cloud-Aerosol Lidar and Infrared Pathfinder Satellite Observation and CloudSat (CALIPSO/CloudSat)
+Cloud-Aerosol Lidar and Infrared Pathfinder Satellite Observation and CloudSat (CALIPSO/CloudSat) Launch Vehicle:

-Launch Pad: Space Launch Complex 2 (SLC2), Vandenberg Air Force Base (VAFB), Calif.
+Space Launch Complex 2 (SLC2), Vandenberg Air Force Base (VAFB), Calif.
+Launch Date:

 The CALIPSO team is scheduled to return to VAFB July 26 to start spacecraft launch activities.
 The CloudSat team is scheduled to return to VAFB in early August to begin battery reconditioning.

 CALIPSO and CloudSat are highly complementary and together will provide never-before-seen, 3-D perspectives of how clouds and aerosols form, evolve, and affect weather and climate.
 CALIPSO and CloudSat will fly in formation with three other satellites in the A-train constellation to enhance understanding of our climate system.